 In addition, IRS auditors of cash-based businesses look for indicators of unreported income, such as:

-- Excessive lifestyle
+• Excessive lifestyle

-- The business continues to operate despite losses every year
+• The business continues to operate despite losses every year

-- Bank deposits continue to increase despite losses or low income
+• Bank deposits continue to increase despite losses or low income

-- No income is reported yet debt decreases year after year
+• No income is reported yet debt decreases year after year

-- Unusual margins or sales for this type of business
+• Unusual margins or sales for this type of business

-30-Day Letter and IRS Appeals
+30-Day Letter

 While Appeals may sound scary, it is not.
 The staff at IRS Appeals is usually very reasonable and they are eager to resolve the matter efficiently and fairly.
 Appeals is an opportunity to settle the audit without the need for litigation.
-We often get great results at IRS Appeals, including the removal of penalties.

 Notice of Deficiency (90-Day Letter) and US Tax Court

-- They taxpayer has less than one year remaining on the audit statute of limitations and does not agree to extend the statute of limitations.
+A Notice of Deficiency may also be issued if the taxpayer has less than one year remaining on the audit statute of limitations and does not agree to extend the statute of limitations.

-Litigation in US Tax Court is an expensive ordeal.
-However, filing in US Tax Court does not necessarily require litigation because the case will first be forwarded to IRS Appeals.
 As stated above, IRS Appeals is an excellent venue to settle the audit in a reasonable and less-costly manner.
 If the case is not settled at IRS Appeals, then the case goes back to US Tax Court to be litigated.

-If the taxpayer did not file in tax court and the 90-day period has passed, the IRS will use of all its powers to collect the additional tax, penalties and interest resulting from the audit.
+If the taxpayer does not file in tax court and the 90-day period expires, the IRS will use of all its powers to collect the additional tax, penalties and interest resulting from the audit.
 This will likely result in liens, levies and garnishments.
-The taxpayer can pay this amount and request a refund, if they have the funds to do so.
-Alternatively, there are a number of available procedures that the taxpayer can follow to resolve the debt due to the IRS.
-Naturally, each procedure comes with its advantages and disadvantages.

 ______________